gpergrossi/story-game/README.md

 - [ ] Characters.
 Track characters' (and players') personal details.
 Name, professions, hobbies, back story, treasured memories, character flaws, etc.

 #### Game Mechanics
 - [ ] Statistics.
-Assign and read stats to/from and person.
+Assign and read stats to/from any person.
 Virtual stats can perform math based on other stats.
 Control available plot options based on stats.
 - [ ] Rolling.
 Implement dice rolling based on stats for certain decision outcomes.
 - [ ] Combat.
 Implement a combat system that can run a combat encounter using peoples' stats.
 - [ ] Status Effects.
 Implement temporary effects that tick at specified times in combat or out of combat.